 For additional flavor without relying on herbs, check out our recipe for stuffed zucchini which is very similar to this recipe.
 Instead we hollow out the zucchini and fill it with the filling and chopped tomatoes.
 It’s delicious!

 Other Recipes this Zucchini, Tomatoes and Breadcrumbs Go With

 If you want to serve this recipe as is, not as a part of another dish, then I recommend using it as a side dish to heavier dishes.
-Examples would be our breaded chicken breasts recipe, whole roasted chicken with rosemary, or pasta recipes.
+This is the same as my stuffed tomatoes baked with tuna recipe which can serve as a lunch or dinner.

 I’ve used this recipe as a side dish to my blended chickpea soup recipe.